metamorphosis0328/realtime-embeded-system-assignment/README.md

 # Gomoku AI Robot System

 This project is a real-time embedded system developed as part of the **ENG5220 Real-Time Embedded Programming** coursework.
 It features an autonomous Gomoku-playing robot that integrates computer vision, AI-based decision-making, and robotic arm control.
-The system utilizes an **event-driven callback mechanism** for the vision module, a **non-blocking state machine** for the arm control logic, and a **multi-threaded architecture** to enable concurrent operation of all subsystems.
+The system utilizes an **event-driven callback mechanism** for the vision module, a **non-blocking state machine** for the arm control logic (Since common servos do not provide any "data ready" or motion completion feedback required for event-driven control), and a **multi-threaded architecture** to enable concurrent operation of all subsystems.
 And it's designed to detect human moves via a camera, compute the best counter-move using a Minimax-based AI engine, and place pieces physically using a servo-driven robotic arm.

 ---